 When to see a doctor

-- Fatigue or weakness, which may indicate anemia
+- Fatigue or weakness, which may be signs of anemia.

 Seek immediate medical attention if you have: